-- The activity restart has broadened, and is running ahead of expectations in developed markets.
-Yet it is moving at different speeds across countries, driven by differences in virus dynamics stalling or retrenching in countries that experienced an increase in virus infection rates. - We see localized restrictions as the main virus control approach over coming month, and a return to full national lockdowns as unlikely.
-Fatality and hospitalization rates per infection have dropped even with higher case counts. - Evidence of permanent damages is limited so far for economies as a whole but the adjustment to a post-Covid world could be painful, especially for contact-intensive sectors. - The risk of fiscal fatigue is crystallizing in the U.S., raising concerns about the recovery running out of steam.
-Negotiations on extending fiscal support have stalled, with an increasingly binary potential outcome: a sizable package or nothing at all before the Nov.
-3 election. - Market implication: We are moderately pro-risk, and express it in an overweight in high yield in both strategic and tactical portfolios.
+- The activity restart has broadened and is still running ahead of expectations in developed markets, as reflected by the IMF's recent signaling of an upgrade to its global growth outlook.
+Yet the restart is moving at different speeds across countries, driven by differences in virus dynamics. - COVID infections have picked up in Europe and parts of the U.S. We still see localized restrictions as the main virus control approach over coming months, and a return to full national lockdowns as unlikely.
+Fatality and hospitalization rates per infection have dropped even with higher case counts. - Evidence of permanent damages is limited so far for economies as a whole but the adjustment to a post-COVID world could be painful, especially for contact-intensive sectors. - Market implication: We are moderately pro-risk, and express it in an overweight in high yield in both strategic and tactical portfolios.
 We have a preference for cyclical assets in Europe.